top of page

 This was the experience of Mary Ann Mackenzie and many other children who attended school in Highland Scotland towards the end of the nineteenth century.

 ‘I cannot recommend this book highly enough in terms of its educational value, but also in terms of its value in preserving the history of a small community and a way of life, which was very common in the Highlands of Scotland during this period.’
-Jemma Middleton, Teacher, Ullapool High School.
+Jemma Middleton, History teacher, Ullapool High School.

-James and Ann
+James and Ann Children of a Lead Miner, 1841

 bottom of page